 Applying to a Professional School

 Timetable for Doctoral Programs

 Timetables vary.
 The following timeline applies to those students who plan to matriculate into health professions schools directly after earning the bachelor’s degree.

 - Take the required courses for admission to a health professions school at a reasonable pace.

-- Complete the free U of MN Online Workshops
+- Complete the free U of M Online Workshops

-- Job shadow a health care professional in order to observe and learn more about a specific career
+- Job shadow healthcare professionals in order to observe and learn more about a specific career.

 - Get some experience related to your anticipated career.
 Many schools now want to see evidence that you have had some clinical exposure; some schools require a minimum number of supervised hours.
 See Volunteer/Healthcare Career Exploration Opportunities